IEK-5/aiana/README.md

 git ls-files --exclude-standard -- ':!:**/*.[pjs][npv]g' ':!:_tests_and_stuff' ':!:system_studies/before_restructuring_feb22' ':!:*/*only_reference*' ':!:**/*.txt' ':!:**/*.csv' ':!:**/*.pyc' ':!:*__pycache__*' ':!:*__init__*' ':!:*.gitignore*' | xargs wc -l
 )

-# HOW TO install the package in vscode
+# HOW TO install the apv package in vscode

 - make sure that the file path in the terminal ist the one of the package folder (agri-pv), in which "setup.py" is localized.
 If you have several folders in your workspace right click agri-pv and choose "Open in Integrated Terminal"